 Tests and Training

 An excellent test of your ability in microexpressions is available on the CIO web site.

-Dr. Paul Ekman has led the field in this research and is actively still producing training tools to help others read and use nonverbal communications on his website.
+Dr. Paul Ekman leads the field in this research and is actively producing training tools to help others read and use nonverbal communications on his website.

 Dr. Paul Ekman explaining Facial Expressions

 In 2008-2009 a television show was launched called “Lie to Me” based on the research of Dr. Ekman.
 “Lie to Me” is based on the science of microexpressions but with the Hollywood drama that makes good television.
 Some excellent pictures portraying microexpressions by Tim Roth (Dr. Cal Lightman on the tv series) are shown below.